Getting into medical school is seriously competitive.

 After graduating dental school, you’re most likely going to be working in a general dental practice, so it’s important to know how they work.

 Many universities prefer candidates to have experience in general dental practice.

-These include (but are not limited to): the University of Sheffield, the University of Newcastle and the University of Manchester.
+These include (but are not limited to): University of Sheffield, University of Newcastle and University of Manchester.